martinbarge/sml5202-sts/css-part-2.md

 <hr>
 <h2>2.
 Adding external style sheets.</h2>
 <h3>2.1.
 About external style sheets</h3>
 <p>External style sheets are useful because they enable you to create a style rule once.
-You can then reference that style in your HTML tags and the browser will apply the style.
-This section shows you how to do this, using the image and text as an example.</p>
+You can then reference that style rule in your HTML tags and the browser will apply the style.
+This section shows you how to do this.</p>

 <h3>2.2.
 Setting up the style sheet and creating a rule</h3>
 <p>The first thing we need to do is set up the external stylesheet.
 An external stylesheet is simply a file containing the style rules you want your site to use.
 On a GitHub pages site, we have to create two new directories and the file, like this:</p>